spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 * The first field to start off the description of a Snippet shall be the Snippet Identifier in `tag:value` format.
 * Annotations on the Snippet and Relationships from the Snippet may appear after the Snippet Information, before the next file or Package section.

-See [Clause 9](5-snippet-information.md) for details of the fields in this kind of Fact.
+See [Clause 9](5-snippet-information.md) for details of the fields in this kind of section.

 ### 5.2.5 Other licensing information detected